-In this tutorial, we implement an advanced, practical implementation of NVIDIA Transformer Engine In Python, the focus is on how mixed-precision acceleration can be explored in realistic deep learning workflows.
-We set up the environment, verify GPU and CUDA readiness, attempt to install the necessary Transformer Engine components, and handle compatibility issues beautifully so that the notebook remains runnable even when full extensions cannot be built.
-As we move through each step, we build teacher and student networks, compare the baseline PyTorch path with the Transformer engine-enabled path, train both models, benchmark their speed and memory usage, and visualize the results, giving us a clear understanding of how performance-oriented training workflows are structured in practice.
+This guide walks through a practical, runnable implementation of the NVIDIA Transformer Engine in Python, with the focus on how mixed-precision acceleration behaves in a realistic deep-learning workflow.
+The example sets up the environment, verifies GPU and CUDA readiness, attempts to install the Transformer Engine components, and handles compatibility issues gracefully so that the notebook stays runnable even when the full extensions cannot be built.
+Across the steps it builds teacher and student networks, compares a baseline PyTorch path with a Transformer Engine path, trains both, benchmarks speed and memory, and visualises the results — giving a clear picture of how performance-oriented training pipelines are structured in practice.

 import os